 (5) Conclusion of No Formal Disciplinary Proceeding.
-Should investigating counsel conclude after investigation and review that a formal disciplinary proceeding should not be initiated against the respondent because (A) sufficientclear and convincing evidence of misconduct is not present, or (B) there is pending another proceeding against the respondent, the disposition of which in the judgment of the investigating counsel should be concluded before further action by this Court, or (C) any other valid reason exists, investigating counsel shall submit a written report to the Chief Judge containing his or her findings and recommendations for disposition of the matter.
-If the Chief Judge concludes that no further action is required or that the matter should be deferred pending conclusion of another proceeding against the respondent in writing.
-If the Chief Judge concludes that further investigation is required he or she shall remand the matter to investigating counsel for further investigation in accordance with the Chief Judge's directive.
+Should investigating counsel conclude after investigation and review that a formal disciplinary proceeding should not be initiated against the respondent because (A) clear and convincing evidence of misconduct is not present, or (B) there is pending another proceeding against the respondent, the disposition of which in the judgment of the investigating counsel should be concluded before further action by this Court, or (C) any other valid reason exists, investigating counsel shall submit a written report to the Chief Judge concludes that no further action is required or that the matter should be deferred pending conclusion of another proceeding against the respondent, the Chief Judge shall instruct investigating counsel to so notify the respondent in writing.
+If the Chief Judge concludes that further investigation is required, he or she shall remand the matter to investigating counsel for further investigation in accordance with the Chief Judge's directive.